whamsy/animated-giggle/README.md

 # animated-giggle

-Using kernel SVM for multi-class classification
+Using kernel support vector machine with the huberized hinge loss for multiclass classification.